blahosyl/operator-game/README.md

 #### Solution Area

-The Solution Area is empty by default, and its content is added by JavaScript when the [**Check Answer**](#submit-button) button is clicked.
+The Solution Area is empty by default, and its content is added by JavaScript when the [**Submit**](#submit-button) button is clicked.
 The content varies depending on whether the user got the answer right, and what guess they submitted.

 ##### Correct guess

-If the user's guess is correct, a congratulatory message appears with some celebratory emojis, and the [**Check Answer**](#submit-button) button is disabled.
+If the user's guess is correct, a congratulatory message appears with some celebratory emojis, and the [**Submit**](#submit-button) button is disabled.

 ![The Solution Area after a correct quess](readme-pics/solution-area-correct.png)